ZacJoffe/uploader-libs/README.md

 # gfycat-uploader
-Program to upload gifs/webms written in Go.
+Program to upload youtube videos written in Go.